dart-bridge/docs/src/transport/index.md

 ```

 Using the knowledge of how to break down and reconstruct a class, the serializer now has the ability to send instances
-of that class through protocols that doesn't share state with your application (e.g. HTTP or WebSocket).
+of that class through protocols that doesn't share memory with your application (e.g. HTTP, WebSocket, Isolate).

 ## Serializing and deserializing
 Given that the code above has been run, we can now serialize any structure that contains instances of `MyClass`: